mahmoudesmail/tu-wien-data-science-summaries/choosing courses.md

 ## elective courses

-> requirements:
->
-> - 36 ECTS in total
-> - at least 2 modules
+> requirements: 36 ECTS in total, at least 2 modules
-> - 6 ECTS core courses + 0-18 ECTS extension courses in each module

 _fds: fundamentals of data science_